 A global village of learning

 MANILA, Philippines — I had no idea Eurocampus existed.
-I confessed this to my seatmate, Vic, who happened to be on the board of directors for Deusche Europäische Schule Manila (or the what they more plainly refer to as the German school).
+I confessed this to my seatmate, Vic, who happened to be on the board of directors for Deutsche Europäische Schule Manila (or what they more plainly refer to as the German school).
 “It’s our 25th anniversary!” he laughed.
 Oops.

 When you say “international school,” the more popular campuses of Taguig come to mind, overshadowing what truly is a gem of a community tucked away in a subdivision in Parañaque.
 Eurocampus, which is home to both Deusche Europäische Schule Manila and Lycée Français de Manille (the French school), takes pride in housing over 50 different nationalities.